Information about the option of studying abroad in 3rd year.

 - Go Abroad Fair (for 2022/23 exchanges) this year: TBC.

 The University of Edinburgh is involved in a number of international exchange schemes, details of which can be found from the Student Exchanges page of the Edinburgh Global website.
 There are basically two categories, "University-wide exchanges" and "Subject-specific exchanges".
 Students who wish to take an optional year abroad programme in Year 3 need to apply online in Year 2.
-The online application for study abroad in 2019/2020 is open from 01 November until 22 November 2018 at 12 noon.
+Online application for study abroad in 2021/2022 will open on 2nd November and close on 25 November 2020 at 12 noon.

 The University has exchange agreements with universities all over the world, including universities in USA, Canada, Australia, New Zealand, China, South Korea, Singapore, Mexico, Argentina and Chile.